 - damaging residential gardens and fences

-- are a traffic hazard on roads
+- creating a traffic hazard on roads

 - attracting illegal hunting